Henry Lewis Darwin

-Henry Lewis Darwin (December 21, 1886 — February 6, 1945) was a Texas Democratic politician that served in the Texas Senate.
+Henry Lewis Darwin (December 21, 1886 — February 6, 1945) was a Texas Democratic politician who served in the Texas Senate.

 Personal life

 On December 21, 1886, Henry Lewis Darwin was born in Delta County, Texas.
 He was a staunch supporter of the University of Texas.
 He died on February 6, 1945, and is buried in Cooper, Texas.

 Political career

 During the 33rd Texas legislature (1913−1917), Darwin represented Texas Senate district 2, which was composed of Fannin County and Lamar County.
 He would later go on to serve Texas Senate district 3 during the 37th legislature (1921−1935), representing Delta County, Franklin County, Hopkins County, Red River County, and Titus County.
 He was a member of the Democratic Party.